zarino/zarino.co.uk/posts/2014-04-21-razer-kraken-pro.md

 There are other niceties – like the earcups which fold inwards when you’re travelling, rolling the headset up into a compact, and much less cumbersome, D-shape.

 But the killer feature for me was the connection method.
-A refreshingly sturdy and tangle-resistant cable extends from the left earcup and ends, about 1.5m later, in a single 3.5mm headphone jack.
+A refreshingly sturdy and tangle-resistant cable extends from the left earcup and ends, about 1.5m later, in a single [3.5mm TRRS headphone jack](https://en.wikipedia.org/wiki/Phone_connector_%28audio%29#Mobile_phones).
 No tedious USB cables, just a combined jack like you’d see on a set of iPhone earbuds.

 Indeed, like an iPhone, my Mac also has a combined headphone and line-in audio port, meaning I can just plug the Krakens straight into my MacBook Air and enjoy seamless audio input and output, without drivers, audio preference switching, or even using up any of my precious USB ports.

 ![Kraken Pro multifunction headphone jack](/media/kraken-pro-jack.jpg)

-I don’t think Mac headphone jack compatibility was a key concern for Razer when they were making the Kraken Pro – the combined 3.5mm jack is probably there to allow the headset to function as a perfectly serviceable (if slightly large for typical streetwear) iPhone/Android headset.
+I don’t think Mac headphone jack compatibility was a key concern for Razer when they were making the Kraken Pro – the 4-pin TRRS jack is probably there to allow the headset to function as a perfectly serviceable (if slightly large for typical streetwear) iPhone/Android headset.
 But it just goes to show that, by bucking the trend for complicated USB plugs and proprietary wireless dongles, Razer has made their headsets literally zero-hassle.
 Plug in and go.
 Simple as that.
 It’s a nice touch.

 ---